jacopotagliabue/session-path/README.md

 products with paths to prepare the final dataset.

 #### Standalone Ludwig training
-If you already have embeddings ready (in Glove format) and a dataset file, you can put them in the `ludwig_playground` folder and play directly with Ludwig code with no other dependency: `ludwig_playground.py` have some global variables you can set to re-run training, or just running a trained model on new input rows.
+If you already have embeddings ready (stored in a tab-separated text file, as in the ["Glove format"](https://radimrehurek.com/gensim/scripts/glove2word2vec.html)) and a dataset file, you can put them in the `ludwig_playground` folder and play directly with Ludwig code with no other dependency: `ludwig_playground.py` have some global variables you can set to re-run training, or just running a trained model on new input rows.